siduction/sidu-manual/data/en/0000-welcome_en.md

 It is divided into similar topics: Everything concerning partitioning, for example, is in the "Installation/Partitioning" chapter, and topics concerning WLAN are in the "Network" chapter.

 Printing manual pages:
 Linux commands can be more than 120 characters long.
 For an optimized display on the screen, there is no automatic line break.
-Our manual in PDF format, which is available on all ISO's and after installation in the system, uses line breaking for the long commands.
+Our manual in PDF format, which is available on all ISOs and after installation in the system, uses line breaking for the long commands.
 It is also available [online here](https://manual.siduction.org/manual.pdf).
 To print manual pages, please use the PDF and print only the pages you need.

 To get help for a specific pre-installed or self-installed application program (also called a package), it is best to consult the FAQs, online manuals or forums on the home page or help menu of the application.